Lala Kent And Stassi Schroeder: ‘Pump Rules’ Stars Get Into Feud Over Racism And Suicide

 Lala KentLala Kent announced that she’s leaving Vanderpump Rules a few months ago after filming a dramatic season.
 Lala couldn’t even date a man without facing rumors that he’s married and that she was ruining a marriage.
 Kent was surprised to hear these rumors, including that she was sending sexual videos to him and had ruined a marriage because of her sexy text messages.
 But just because Kent isn’t filming the show doesn’t mean she can’t get into a heated discussion with her former co-stars.
-And Stassi Schroeder was the next person that Lala had a problem with.
+And Stassi Schroeder was the next person Lala had a problem with.

-According to a new tweet, Lala Kent is now revealing that she still has a problem with Stassi and the two started arguing on Twitter recently.
-As it turns out, Schroeder and Scheana Shay are no longer friends and Stassi had no problem calling out her co-star on social media.
+According to a new tweet, Lala Kent is now revealing that she still has a problem with Stassi, and the two recently started arguing on Twitter.
+As it turns out, Schroeder and Scheana Shay are no longer friends, and Stassi had no problem calling out her co-star on social media.
 As it turns out, Stassi regrets defending Scheana in regards to her marriage and she slammed her on social media.
 That’s when Lala Kent got involved.

 “I put my job in jeopardy to cover for u & protect u for a whole year, yet u use ur first IG live to shit on me.
 YOU are the bully Scheana,” Stassi Schroeder tweeted during the Vanderpump Rules reunion special, to which Lala Kent wrote back, “Stassi.
 1. It’s not always about you.
 2. It’s 5am where you are…. you stayed up to watch?
 Go to bed, ya weirdo #Basic.”